tonywok/tonywok.github.io/_posts/2020-06-09-separating-config-from-runtime.md

 ---

 I’ve always been a list maker.
-I use them for games I want to play, status updates, movies I’ve watched — you name it, I have a list for it.
+I use them for games I want to play, status updates, important tasks — you name it, I have a list for it.
 In fact, this blog post is an entry in my blog post ideas list!

-You’d be forgiven to think that this excitement for lists would transcend into how I like to write software.
+While I clearly maintain lots of personal lists, I generally try to avoid making too many of them while programming.

 Before I make my case, I want to clarify what I mean by *Static Lists*.
 I’m not talking about any sort of “List” data structure or “static” keyword.